box/developer.box.com/content/guides/applications/select.md

 # Select App Type

-The type of Box Application to select depends on the use case for the project.
+Upon creating a new Box application in the
-The following is a high level overview of the different types.
+[Developer Console][https://app.box.com/developers/console], you must select one of the following types of applications.
+The type of application you select is dependent on the use case for your project and will only impact the available authentication methods when configuring your application.

 ## Custom Apps